Router Traffic Monitoring header graphic

 Why do we recommend it?

 Paessler PRTG Network Monitor is a strong rival to the entire Orion platform of SolarWinds products.
-Rather than offering individual module for sale separately, Paessler puts all of its monitoring tools into one bundle.
+Rather than offering individual modules for sale, Paessler puts all of its monitoring tools into one bundle.
 The user buys an allowance of sensors and then decides which of them to turn on.
 There are many traffic monitoring sensors within the PRTG package.

 The SNMP Traffic Sensor comes preconfigured to show traffic data on Traffic in, Traffic out, and Traffic total.
 These can be expanded to include Errors in and out, Discards in and out, Unicast packets in and out, Non-unicast packets in and out, Multicast packets in and out, Broadcast packets in and out, and Unknown Protocols.
 You can select between Live Data or Historic Data over a time period of your choice.